ColdWeatherBoyy/tech-blog/README.md

 ## Description

 This is a sample tech blog, used as a first experiment in connecting front-end and back-end.
 It offered practiced in Node.js, Express, Handlebars, Sequelize, and many other technologies.
-It is not complete or truly in a functional state, but shows full functionality.
+It is not complete polished, but demonstrates full functionality.

 ## Installation